janderson4671/byu-cs460-f2022-1/lab-network-layer/README.md

    long)
  - Operation (or opcode) will either be request (`ARPOP_REQUEST = 1`) or reply
    (`ARPOP_REPLY = 2`).
+ - The length of the hardware and protocol addresses will match the value of the Hardware Address Length and Protocol Address Length fields--that is, 6 and 4, respectively.
+They are shown as variable length (`:::`) because they could be applied to hardware other than Ethernet and protocols other than IPv4.
  - While "Hardware" and "Protocol" are the more generic terms for the fields, they are referred to in the instructions as "MAC" and "IP" since those are the protocols we are working with.